 Ideally, a ratio of 2:1 (or 2) provides a more comfortable buffer.

-How do you calculate current ratio?
-The current ratio is arrived at by simply dividing a business’s current assets by its current liabilities, as in the following example:
+This liquidity ratio can be arrived at by simply dividing a business’s current assets by its current liabilities, as in the following example:

 When you examine a company’s balance sheet, you’ll notice that short-term assets and liabilities are generally reported separately from, and usually ahead of, long-term assets and liabilities.